chrisfield/react-form-composer/stories/more-info/row-editor/index.md

 # Row Editor
 The form below populates a series of rows with data fetched from https://jsonplaceholder.typicode.com/todos/?userId=2.

 It is still a WIP but it does include one-row-at-a-time updates with an edit/cancel functionality like I've seen on several Angular applications.
 To implement this the Rows are rendered in a FormContextProvider.
-Only when the user presses 'Edit' for a particular Row are the Rows' Fields are rendered in a Form.
+Only when the user presses 'Edit' for a particular Row are the Rows' Fields rendered in a Form.

 <!-- STORY -->
 ---